LaTtE-Flow: Layerwise Timestep-Expert Flow-based Transformer: Experiment Setup

 \textbf{Timestep Distribution.} To enable Layerwise Timestep Experts, \arch{} partitions the model into $K\!=\!4$ non-overlapping layer groups, each containing $M\!=\!7$ consecutive layers for the final results.
 These groups are designed to operate over distinct intervals of the flow-matching timesteps.
 During training, we use $T\!=\!1000$ flow-matching steps, which are initially divided uniformly into four intervals.
 To encourage robustness near interval boundaries and promote smooth transitions across groups, we introduce a 100-step overlap between adjacent timestep intervals during training.
 This overlap allows boundary timesteps to be seen by multiple layer groups, improving generalization.
 At inference time, we disable the overlaps to maintain strict partitioning of timestep intervals.
 Consequently, at each denoising step, only the corresponding expert layer group is activated, requiring just $M\!=\!7$ layers per inference step.
 This contrasts favorably with standard diffusion or flow-matching models that activate all $L\!=\!28$ layers at every step, significantly enhancing generation efficiency.
 Further details are provided in Appendix \ref{app:timestep}.

-\textbf{Baseline Architectures.} We construct two baseline models: \baselinecouple{} and \baselineblend{}, which match the architectures of \arch{} \couple{} and \arch{} \blend{}, respectively, but exclude both the Layerwise Timestep Experts and Timestep-Conditioned Residual Attention mechanisms, allowing us to directly evaluate the effectiveness of these proposed mechanisms.
+\textbf{Baseline Architectures.} We construct the baseline model \baselinecouple{}, which matches the architecture of \arch{}, but excludes both the Layerwise Timestep Experts and Timestep-Conditioned Residual Attention mechanisms, allowing us to directly evaluate the effectiveness of these proposed mechanisms.
 The \baselinecouple{} baseline retains a parallel generative path alongside the original VLM modules.
 Conceptually, it resembles prior models such as LMFusion~\citep{shi2024llamafusion}, which augment language models with a separate branch for handling image generation.
-In contrast, \baselineblend{} unified generation and understanding computations within shared layers, akin to the design of Transfusion~\citep{zhou2024transfusion}.